If you're going to recover files from an SSD device, read this article first: File Recovery Specifics for SSD devices

 1. First and foremost: Stay calm, don't hurry, and don't worsen the situation.
 Ensure that no further alterations are made to the storage device where the lost files resided.
 Don't save files to the damaged disk.
 If it's your system (boot) disk, from which the operating system loads, then it is best to just shut down the computer.
 Make all software preparations on a different computer.

 2. Learn more about data recovery.
 We recommend you to read our article File Recovery Basics: How Data Recovery Works.
 You'll understand how data recovery works and what to expect from it in your particular case.
+You may also estimate chances for successful file recovery for several typical cases in our article: Predicting Success of Common Data Recovery Cases.

 3. Inspect the affected disk.
 Don't work on disks with damaged hardware.
 Symptoms that a hard drive has hardware problems: